CODE-AXION/blood-bank/flow.md

         *   **View Requests:** Admin reviews all pending blood requests (from `blood_requests` table).
         *   **Approve/Reject Requests:** Change the `status` of a blood request.
         *   **Match Requests:** Identify suitable blood units based on blood group and availability.
+        *   **View Pending Requests:** Admin reviews a dashboard or dedicated page listing all blood requests with a 'pending' status.
+        *   **Approve/Reject Requests:** Admin reviews the details of a request and can either approve it (changing status to 'approved') or reject it (changing status to 'rejected' and adding a reason).
+The patient is notified via email.
+        *   **Check Inventory & Allocate:** For an approved request, the system helps the admin view available and matching blood units from the inventory (units with status 'ready_for_issue').
+        *   **Issue Blood:** Admin selects a specific blood unit to issue.
+This action creates a `blood_issue` record, updates the `blood_unit` status to 'issued', and updates the `blood_request` status to 'fulfilled'.

 12. **Blood Unit Reservation:**
     *   **Module:** Patient Management System